Blinken, in Kenya, seeks to cool regional crises

 While holding out hope that a window of opportunity for a resolution still exists, the Biden administration has moved toward sanctions, announcing the expulsion of Ethiopia from a U.S.-Africa trade pact and hitting leaders and the military of neighboring Eritrea with penalties for intervening in the conflict on Ethiopia’s behalf.
 Sanctions against Ethiopian officials, including Abiy, a Nobel Peace Prize laureate, are possible.

-Ethiopia has condemned the sanctions and stepped up its criticism of “meddling” in its internal affairs.
-And in Addis Ababa, the headquarters of the African Union, and elsewhere, there is skepticism and hostility to U.S. pressure for an immediate cease-fire and talks despite America being the country’s largest aid donor.
+Ethiopia has condemned the sanctions and in Addis Ababa, the headquarters of the African Union, and elsewhere, there is skepticism and hostility to U.S. pressure despite America being the country’s largest aid donor.

-As Feltman has shuttled between Nairobi and Addis Ababa with an eye toward easing tensions in Ethiopia, he and the administration have also been confounded by developments in Sudan, where a military coup last month toppled a civilian-led government that was making significant strides in restoring long-strained ties with the U.S.
+As Feltman has shuttled between capitals, he and the administration have also been confounded by developments in Sudan, where a military coup last month toppled a civilian-led government that was making significant strides in restoring long-strained ties with the U.S.

 Coup leader Gen. Abdel-Fattah Burhan tightened his grip on power last week, reappointing himself as the chairman of a new Sovereign Council.
 The U.S. and other Western governments criticized the move because it did away with a joint military-civilian council already in place.
 The Sudanese generals responded by saying they would appoint a civilian government in the coming days.

 Burhan moved against civilian Prime Minister Abdalla Hamdok just hours after Feltman had left Sudan’s capital, Khartoum, on a mission intended to resolve escalating tensions between them.
-The U.S. has retaliated over the coup by suspending $700 million in direct financial assistance to Sudan.
-Further moves, including a slowdown or reversal of a multiyear rapprochement with the government, could also be in the works without changes.
+The U.S. has retaliated for the coup by suspending $700 million in direct financial assistance.
+Further moves, including a slowdown or reversal of a multiyear rapprochement with the government, could also be in the works.

-The top U.S. diplomat for Africa, Molly Phee, was in Khartoum earlier this week and will be joining Blinken in Nairobi to discuss her efforts in Sudan.
-Phee met Tuesday with Hamdok and with Burhan.
+The top U.S. diplomat for Africa, Molly Phee, met Tuesday with Hamdok and Burhan.
 Burhan said the leaders of Sudan were willing to engage in dialogue with all political forces without conditions, according to a statement from the newly appointed Sovereign Council.

-Burhan was also quoted as saying the military has started releasing political prisoners who don’t face criminal charges.

-In addition to trying to cool tensions in the region, Blinken’s trip is also aimed at raising Washington’s profile as a player in regional and international initiatives to restore peace and promote democracy as it competes with China for influence in developing countries.
+In addition to trying to cool tensions in the region, Blinken’s trip is also aimed at raising Washington’s profile as a player in regional and international initiatives to restore peace and promote democracy and human rights as it competes with China for influence in developing countries.

-The Biden administration’s competition with China for influence didn’t get off to a great start in Africa.
-The coronavirus pandemic canceled A planned early summer visit by Blinken to the continent.
+That push didn’t get off to a great start in Africa.
+The coronavirus pandemic canceled a planned early summer visit by Blinken to the continent.
 The trip was rescheduled for August, only to be postponed again due to the turmoil in Afghanistan that preoccupied Washington.

 Now, three months later, Blinken hopes to deliver the administration’s “America is back” message to Africa.
 Despite its importance in the U.S.-China rivalry, Africa has often been overshadowed by more pressing issues in Europe, Asia, the Middle East and even Latin America despite massive U.S. contributions of money and vaccines to fight the pandemic and other infectious diseases.